EasyAbp/AbpHelper.CLI/README.md

     * `Todo` specified the entity name we created earlier
     * `-d` specified the **root** directory of the ABP project, which is created by the ABP CLI

-    AbpHelper will generate all the CRUD stuff , even include adding migration and database updating!
+    AbpHelper will generate all the CRUD stuffs , even include adding migration and database updating!

+1. Run the `DbMigrator` to seed the database
-1. Just rebuild your application and run it
+1. Startup your application
-1. Login with the admin user, then grant "Todo" permissions to the user
+1. Login with the default admin account, and see the magic happens!
-1. Now you can see the "Todo" feature, with all the CRUD stuff!

     ![running_demo](doc/images/2020-02-10-14-09-22.png)

+    > If you don't see the TODO menu, check your permissions and make sure the TODO related permissions are granted

 # Usage